dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 * VDIs look and behave like regular World Bank computers - but they can be made very powerful
 * VDIs seamlessly access World Bank systems such as WB intranet, WB OneDrive, AWS/Azure servers on cloudportal etc.
 * VDIs offer extremely high internet speed, ergo downloading large datasets is relatively quite fast
 * VDIs restart your session from where you left and wait for 5 minutes to reconnect in case you are facing difficulties in connecting with the VDI from your local computer
 * Cost is fixed and not variable to how much you use it
-* The VDI team at WB ITS is more hands-on compare to other ITS teams, and will help you investigate when a big job takes to much time, or if you can tell that your code is not using the full power.
-They will not fix your code,
-but might be able to give you the input you need to fix your code, or they might increase the RAM or processing power.
-* The VDI team can also increase the storage capacity of your VDI as per your requirements and also offer custom allocation of storage in the drives.
+* The VDI team will work with you to increase RAM, processing power, storage and add GPU processing.
-* The VDI team can also add a GPU to your VDI, if required.
+They will work with you to identify the bottleneck you are experience and increase the power and/or resources added to your VDI as needed.

 **Cons:**
 * You may only install software approved for installation on WB computer